rsyslog/rsyslog/source/whitepapers/queues_analogy.rst

 cars, the length is always one (which is nice, as we don't need to care about that factor any longer ;)).
 A turning lane has finite capacity of *n* cars.
-As long as the number of cars wanting to take a turn is less than or eqal to *n*, "straigth traffic" is not blocked (or the other way round, traffic is blocked if at least *n + 1* cars want to take a turn!).
+As long as the number of cars wanting to take a turn is less than or equal to *n*, "straight traffic" is not blocked (or the other way round, traffic is blocked if at least *n + 1* cars want to take a turn!).
 We can now find an optimal value for *n*: it is a function of the probability that a car wants to turn and the cost of the turning